umairazizawan/Proof_Reader_IA/README.md

         ```text
         GEMINI_API_KEY=your_key_here
         ```

-     2. The backend will automatically load this value when it starts (thanks to `python-dotenv`).
+     2. The backend will automatically load this value when it starts (thanks to `python-dotenv`) **NOTE:Do not upload your api key on any public service**.

    - Start the API server:
      ```powershell